YektaDev/AndroidBoilerplate/README.md

 ## Setup

-### 1. Project Properties
+### 1. 📝 Project Properties

 1. Search and replace `projectname` and `PROJECT_NAME` throughout the project.
-2. From source directories, rename `dev.yekta.projectname` to the package name.
+2. From source directories, rename `dev/yekta/projectname` to the package name.
-3. Configure xml files withing `res` directory (including icon & colors).
+3. Configure XML files within `res` directory (including icon & colors).

-### 2. Release Config
+### 2. 🔧 Release Config

 Append the following lines into the root `local.properties` (create if doesn't exist):